TheLindaProjectInc/mweb3-js/README.md

 ```

 ### 4. Execute sendtocontract
 The last piece is to execute a `sendtocontract` on your Contract instance.
-This will automatically show a Qrypto popup to confirm that you would like to send the transaction.
+This will automatically show a MetriMask popup to confirm that you would like to send the transaction.
 ```
 // Does a sendtocontract call on a function called setResult(uint8) const tx = await contract.send('setResult', {